k-suri/PlannerProject/README.md

 # EventBuddy

-An event planning application that conveniently allows a user manage planning an event successfully by providing support for selecting a venue , creating and downloading an invitation, selecting the menu or creating a todo list etc.
+An event planning application that conveniently allows a user manage planning an event successfully by providing support for selecting a venue , creating and downloading an invitation, selecting the menu or creating a todo list,functionality to choose a perfect spotify playlist for your event.

 # Group I